-If you are a recent graduate interested in serving in the United States government, these fellowships are for you!
+If you are a recent graduate or young professional interested in serving in the United States government, check out this list of fellowships in US Government for recent graduates and young professionals.
 There are opportunities in a variety of departments and fields, including policy, science, technology, and international affairs.
 Several of the programs are for recent Ph.D. recipients.
 If one of these sounds exciting to you, make sure to bookmark it to your ProFellow account!

 Fellows select assignments in Congressional offices or federal agencies.
 This is a year-long opportunity, beginning September 1 and ending August 31.
 AAAS seeks candidates from a broad array of backgrounds and a diversity of geographic, disciplinary, gender, and ethnic perspectives, as well as disability status.
 Fellows have ranged in age from late 20s to early 70s.
 They represent a spectrum of career stages, from recent PhD graduates to faculty on sabbatical to retired scientists and engineers.
 Stipend of $75K – $100K.

 This Fellowship is intended to enhance the science & technology capacity of the U.S. Department of State by enabling at least one scientist annually to work at the Department’s Washington, DC headquarters for a one-year term.
 Fellowships are for one year, usually running September through August, and include a stipend of $82,400.
 Scientists at all career stages, including mid and late-career professionals, are encouraged to apply.
 If you are a U.S. citizen and have a PhD or equivalent research background in physics or a closely-related field you may be eligible to apply.